-Set forth below are the names of the persons nominated as directors and our current directors, their ages, their offices in the Company, if any, their principal occupations or employment for the past five years, the length of their tenure as directors and the names of other public companies in which such persons hold or have held directorships during the past five years.
-In addition, the following paragraphs include specific information about the experience, qualifications, attributes or skills of each of our directors, other than Messrs.
-Sems and Hradsky, who were nominated by Mr. Miller, that led the Board of Directors to the conclusion that the individual is qualified to serve on the Board of Directors as of the time of this filing, in light of our business and structure.
+Set forth below are the names of the persons nominated as directors and directors whose terms do not expire this year, their ages, their offices in the Company, if any, their principal occupations or employment for the past five years, the length of their tenure as directors and the names of other public companies in which such persons hold or have held directorships during the past five years.
+In addition, the following paragraphs include specific information about each director's experience, qualifications, attributes or skills that led the Board of Directors to the conclusion that the individual is qualified to serve on the Board of Directors as of the time of this filing, in light of our business and structure.

-Name Age Position

-Spiro Rombotis 51 President and Chief Executive Officer; Director

-Paul McBarron 50 Executive Vice President-Finance, Chief Financial Officer, Chief

-Operating Officer and Secretary; Director

-Dr. Nicholas Bacopoulos 61 Director

-Sir John Banham 69 Director

-Dr. Christopher Henney 69 Vice Chairman; Director

-Daniel K. Spiegelman 51 Director

-Dr. David U'Prichard 61 Chairman of the Board of Directors

-Lloyd Sems 39 Director nominee

-Gregory T. Hradsky 50 Director nominee
+Name Age Position Spiro Rombotis 51 President and Chief Executive Officer; Director Paul McBarron 49 Executive Vice President-Finance, Chief Financial Officer, Chief Operating Officer and Secretary; Director Dr. Nicholas Bacopoulos 61 Director Sir John Banham 69 Director Dr. Christopher Henney 69 Vice Chairman; Director Daniel K. Spiegelman 51 Director Dr. David U'Prichard 61 Chairman of the Board of Directors